nrwl/nx/docs/guides/react-and-angular.md

 git commit -am 'great commit'
 ```

 Next, let's create a new branch `git checkout -b angularchange`.
-In this branch, let's introduce any change to app.component.html and run `yarn dep-graph --base=master`.
+In this branch, let's introduce any change to app.component.html and run `yarn affected:dep-graph --base=master`.

 ![serve screenshot](./react-affected.png)

 As you can see, Nx knows that this change only affects the `angularapp` and nothing else.
+Nx can use this information to rebuild and retest only the angularapp:

 ```bash
 yarn affected:test --base=master # only tests angularapp
 yarn affected:build --base=master # only builds angularapp
 ```

-Now, let's introduce a change to `greeting.element.ts` and run `yarn dep-graph --base=master`.
+Now, let's introduce a change to `greeting.element.ts` and run `yarn affected:dep-graph --base=master`.

 ![serve screenshot](./react-affected2.png)

-Both `angularapp` and `reactapp` are affected by this change.
+Both `angularapp` and `reactapp` are affected by this change because they both depend on the greeting component.

 ```bash
 yarn affected:test --base=master # tests ui, angularapp, reactapp